Dionid/board-game-simulator/new-front/README.md

 ### useChangedHook way

-- this will be done every time we call useChangedHook
+- ~~this will be done every time we call useChangedHook~~ –> This can be mitigated by calculating this only once per step (useMemo like)

+* Only on needed archetypes
+* Query mask can be used as id, so I can store all of them globally (like on world), to reuse them